jonlevi/enFoldX/README.md

 ## Step 1: Prepare sequence inputs

 ### TCRs
 In order to run this pipeline, you will need a file that contains one row per TCR-pMHC complex that you wish to predict.
 If you already have full length TCR sequences, you can skip this step.
 For instructions on how to go from `V`, `J`, `CDR3` calls to full length TCR sequences, have a look at our [tutorial](https://github.com/jonlevi/enFoldX/blob/main/docs/format_tcr_sequences.md).
 (Note that full length includes leader/constant/framework sequences, not just the variable regions).
-Please note that stitchr outputs a *T*SV, but the required input for the first step below is a *C*SV.
-For our MEL TCRs, the result of running stitchr should give you a TSV that looks like `examples/MEL_data/MEL_tcrs_stitchr_out.tsv`.
+Please note that stitchr outputs a TSV, but the required input for the first step below is a CSV.
+For the tutorial MEL TCRs, the result of running stitchr should give you a TSV that looks like `examples/MEL_data/MEL_tcrs_stitchr_out.tsv`.

 ### MHC
 You will also need the full length sequences for any MHC/HLA chains you want to model.
 For MHC sequence information, you can look up the allele in [Uniprot](https://www.uniprot.org/uniprotkb) or IPD-IMGT/HLA at https://www.ebi.ac.uk/ipd/imgt/hla/alleles/.
 For convenience, we include the [sequences of many common HLA alleles](https://github.com/jonlevi/enFoldX/blob/main/MHC_sequences/) together with our repo.
-For our MEL TCRs, the HLA is HLA-A0201, whose sequence we copy from [there](https://github.com/jonlevi/enFoldX/blob/main/MHC_sequences/HLA-A*02:01.fasta).
+For the tutorial MEL TCRs, the HLA is HLA-A0201, whose sequence we copy from [there](https://github.com/jonlevi/enFoldX/blob/main/MHC_sequences/HLA-A*02:01.fasta).

 ### Output
 In order to continue with the next steps, you need a CSV that has columns containig the full-length amino acids sequences for the TCRa, TCRb, MHC, and peptide sequence per row.
 It also must contain the sequences of the CDR3a and the CDR3b, which must be substrings of the TCRa and TCRb respectively, and a unique complex_id to identify the row.
 Don't include any spaces or weird characters in the complex_id column, since it may conflict with AlphaFold3 required naming conventions and cause an error.
 Your CSV should look something like this: